stefanoamorelli/opentelemetry-instrumentation-dust/README.md

 > [!TIP]
 > **What is this?** [Dust](https://dust.tt) is an AI agent platform for building custom assistants.
 [OpenTelemetry](https://opentelemetry.io/) is an observability framework for collecting traces, metrics, and logs from applications.
 >
-> **Why?** This instrumentation package provides automatic observability for Dust agent interactions, enabling you to monitor agent performance, track tool executions, debug failures, and analyze conversation patterns in production.
+> This instrumentation package provides automatic observability using `OepnTelemtry` for `Dust` agent interactions, enabling you to monitor agent performance, track tool executions, debug failures, and analyze conversation patterns in production.
 [Read more about AI agent observability](https://opentelemetry.io/blog/2025/ai-agent-observability/).

 > [!NOTE]
 > This is an **unofficial** and **experimental** package.
 It is not affiliated with or endorsed by Dust or OpenTelemetry.
 Breaking changes may occur between versions.